Pentatonic Scale Guitar Lesson

 If you’re not familiar with how the major scale works, check out my previous lesson on guitar Scales where I explain in detail how to do just that.
 Otherwise, read on below.

-Using the key of C Major as an example:
+Using the key of C Major for example:

 C D E F G A B C

-By eliminating a few notes we end up with the 1, 2, 3, 5 and 6.
-This is the modern formula recognized as a Major Pentatonic Scale.
+By eliminating a few notes we end up with the 1, 2, 3, 5 and 6 which is the modern formula recognized as a Major Pentatonic Scale.

-You’ll end up with the notes: C D E G A
+As a result, you’ll end up with the notes: C D E G A.

 C Major Pentatonic Scale

-Try playing both scales slowly over a C Major chord*.
+Try playing both scales slowly over a C Major chord.
 Can you hear the difference just a few notes make?
-This is a common sound most associated with Country, Southern Rock and sometimes in Blues music.
+This is a common sound most associated with Country, Southern Rock, and also in Blues music.

-*Remember, we can play the C Major Pentatonic scale over any of the chords in the key of C:
+*Remember, we can play the C Major Pentatonic scale over any of the chords in the key of C because there are no conflicting notes:

 1. C Major or C Major7